 He made Boston a national model for community-police relations and second-chance programs that lift people up instead of locking them up.
 Boston’s crime rate has dropped by 25% on his watch.

 He created the nation’s first Office of Recovery Servicesto help those suffering from substance abuse disorders.
 Now he’s planning a comprehensive recovery campus in Boston Harbor to serve the entire region and provide national solutions to end the opioid crisis.

-- Protecting our Environment: Marty made Boston a global leader in the fight against climate change, with a Resilient Harbor Plan to protect Boston from rising sea levels, and a Carbon Free Boston strategy to become 100% carbon neutral by 2050.
+Marty made Boston a global leader in the fight against climate change, with a Resilient Harbor Plan to protect Boston from rising sea levels and a strategy to become 100% carbon free by 2050.

 Under Marty Walsh’s leadership, Boston is a thriving, resilient, and compassionate city, and that’s no accident.
 By never forgetting where he came from, Marty turned his early struggles into a passion for helping people.
 He fights side by side with anyone for the dignity and opportunity that everyone deserves.
 In uncertain times for our nation, he believes in a better way forward for America in the 21stcentury.

 Marty and his partner Lorrie live in Dorchester.